jamesorr/jamesorr.github.io/_posts/2018-10-23-uncertainty.markdown

 where calculated uncertainties (combined standard uncertainties) are displayed (after clicking the red START button on Sheet 3).
-For the add-ons to the other three packages, each is provided as a new routine called "errors" with a suffix that depends on the computer language of each package (.m, .R, and .f90).
+For the add-ons to the other three packages, each is provided as a new routine called `errors` with a suffix that depends on the computer language of each package (`.m`, `.R`, and `.f90`).
 Its arguments are just like those for the preexisting routine in each package that computes carbonate chemistry variables (`CO2SYS.m`, `carb.R`, and `vars.f90`, respectively) except that there is also a new line of arguments for the input uncertainties.
-Besides the typical type of documentation for each package, the new archives for CO2SYS-MATLAB, seacarb, and mocsy also contain a `notebooks` directory for extensive examples using `jupyter` notebooks.
-Once in that directory, just click on those notebook files to visualize their contents as HTML.
-Even better, download them and and run them interactively in your browser as jupyter notebooks.
+Besides the typical documentation for each package, the new archives for CO2SYS-MATLAB, seacarb, and mocsy also contain a `notebooks` directory, which itself contains `jupyter` notebook files with extensive examples.
+Once in that directory, just click on a notebook file to visualize its contents as HTML.
+Even better, download them and and run them interactively in your browser as `jupyter` notebooks.

-A new publication detailing this effort, the tools, and interpretation of results is in press (Orr et al., 2018).
+A new publication detailing this effort, the tools, and interpretation of results is now in press (Orr et al., 2018).

 REFERENCE